mjcumming/HomieV3/README.md

 Class based system to easily add Homie 3.0.1 support to devices.

-EG. A dimmer device below requires that a set_value method be provided and the mqtt settings.
-All other requirements of the Homie specification are handled.
+EG. To create a dimmer device requires that a set_dimmer method be provided.
+When creating a device, all that is required is to provide the MQTT settings.
+All other requirements of the Homie specification are automatically handled.

 ~~~~
 import time